elevyg/houm-icons/README.md

-# Proof of concept for Houm icons for react nate
+#  Houm icons for react native

+To optimize and create Icon components from svg, run:

+`npm run optimize-icons`